0xSR42/notes/notes-on-governance.md

 Organization design plays an important role in the functioning and efficiency of the same.
-Traditionally organizations have been designed as pyramids, but families are a better design, for the former can lead to authoritarianism.
+Traditionally organizations have been designed as pyramids, but families are a better design, for the former can lead to authoritarianism from the top, and conflict with those who fall off the pyramid.
 Of course there are other proven designs of organizations such as republics.

 Developmental psychology must be taken care of when trying to raise the next generation of society.
 Children and young people are susceptible to absorbing unhealthy information or seeking taboo knowledge, and if it happens at a large scale then it would produce a less than admirable youth.

-Technology enables efficient governance, but can be misused if falls in wrong hands.
+Technology enables efficient governance, but it can be misused if falls in wrong hands.
 Your data is a footprint of your thought process, and if your adversaries have access to it, they can use it to cause harm to you.